akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 At the door, he paused.
 Looked back.

 They were watching him.
-Both of them.
-Together.
+Both of them—Together.

 He went out into the dusk.